jhap1982/giveituruguay/2016/2016-05-29 - Napa Valley Expo (BottleRock Festival), Napa, CA, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Can't Stop
+2. Can't Stop
-Dani California
+3. Dani California
-What Is Soul? jam
+4. What Is Soul? jam
-Snow ((Hey Oh))
+5. Snow ((Hey Oh))
-Dark Necessities
+6. Dark Necessities
-Nobody Weird Like Me
+7. Nobody Weird Like Me
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Otherside
+9. Otherside
-Right on Time
+10. Right on Time
-The Getaway
+11. The Getaway
-Under the Bridge
+12. Under the Bridge
-Higher Ground
+13. Higher Ground
-Californication
+14. Californication
-By the Way
+15. By the Way
-ENCORE BREAK
+<br>ENCORE BREAK
-Jam
+16. Jam
-Around the World
+17. Around the World
-Give It Away
+18. Give It Away

 ## Notes